South Syrian rebels agree surrender deal, Assad takes crossing

 Most of the hospitals had shut down amid the destruction in insurgent territory, which now barely had access to water or electricity, he said.

-Several witnesses along the Jordan border fence with Syria said they people saw a convoy of over hundred armored vehicles and tanks with Russian and Syrian state flags, along with hundreds of troops near Nassib.
+Several witnesses along the Jordan border fence with Syria said they people saw a convoy of over a hundred armored vehicles and tanks with Russian and Syrian state flags, along with hundreds of troops near Nassib.

 Assad’s Iran-backed allies are also fighting in the campaign, defying Israeli demands they keep out of the border area.
 Hezbollah is helping lead the offensive but keeping a low profile, pro-Damascus sources told Reuters.